 “Yes, Mother, I did.”
 Don’t spoil this…

-“Lady Kate will certainly promise you a dance,” Jane said to Lord Ward.
+“Lady Kate will certainly promise you a dance,” Jane said to Baron Ward.
 “When the musicians play a waltz, perhaps?”

 “Yes,” Kate agreed, instantly recognising Jane’s strategy.
 If promises were made for certain tunes, of dances Kate knew, the various gentlemen would leave her alone during the other dances.
 If four out of the other five ladies present danced the quadrilles, Kate could avoid the embarrassment of failure.
 But what if two ladies decide to play cards?!
 Should I play cards to avoid dancing?
 I know nothing about gaming.
 How much money is involved?
 Would Father give me money for cards?
 Is there card playing without gambling?

 The band started a quiet haunting melody, something unlikely to hamper conversation.